 The sociologist Ulrich Beck describes this situation as an attempt to find “individual solutions to systemic contradictions" (Hassan, 2014).This kind of change initiative which focuses on individual behavior, is difficult to implement and scale.

 When policy is just guided by statistics alone.
 When decision making is only data-driven based on what can be counted.
 We miss things.
-What is your organizations missing?
+What is your organization missing?

 There is so much we can do, if we go together… pioneering in the wilderness of unopened life!